Berita Kabwe

 Berita Kabwe (born 17 December 1990) is a Zimbabwean footballer who plays as a midfielder for NWFL Premiership club Rivers Angels FC and the Zimbabwe women's national team.

 Club career

 Kabwe has played for Flame lily in Zimbabwe and for Rivers Angels in Nigeria.

 International career

 Kabwe capped for Zimbabwe at senior level during the 2017 COSAFA Women's Championship.

+Personal life

+Her brothers, Samson, Joseph, and Protasho, were all footballers.